rohan-v8rma/Tech-Tips/OS-and-Hardware/README.md

 #### Execution Pipelines

 SMT typically includes multiple execution pipelines within a physical core, allowing simultaneous execution of instructions from different threads.
 These pipelines may be duplicated or augmented to handle the increased instruction throughput.

 ---

+## Why can't we have an unlimited number of cores?

+See this video to get core info: https://www.youtube.com/watch?v=dMejriBC_Kc&t=382s

+1. **IO Operations and Memory Speed:** As the number of cores increases, the demand for IO (Input/Output) operations also increases.
+IO operations involve communication with peripherals, storage devices, network interfaces, and other external resources.

+   These operations often require waiting for data transfers or responses, which can lead to core idle time.

+   Additionally, the speed of RAM (Random Access Memory) is generally slower compared to the speed of CPU cores.

+   As a result, when there are a large number of cores, they can be frequently stalled waiting for data from memory, limiting their overall performance.

+2. **Heat Dissipation and Throttling:** Increasing the number of cores on a single chip leads to a higher density of components, resulting in concentrated heat generation.

+   This concentration of heat can cause overheating issues if not properly managed.
+To prevent overheating, processors employ thermal management techniques, including throttling, which reduces the operating frequency or performance of the cores when they reach certain temperature thresholds.

+   Throttling is necessary to protect the chip from damage, but it also reduces the throughput per core, impacting the overall performance.

+---